 Serving Suggestions

-This chocolate avocado pudding tastes great on its own but even better when topped with any of the following:
+This healthy chocolate avocado pudding tastes great on its own but even better when topped with any of the following:

 - Shaved or roughly chopped dark chocolate